aryanmiriyala/CS6010_Project_3_Group_2/README.md

 The per-seed subdirectories mirror how Q1 stores features/results, making downstream aggregation straightforward.
 Explainability metrics (e.g., GNNExplainer) will join `q2_gnn/results/seed_<S>/` once the best configs are finalized.

+When running experiments, use the CSVs and figures in `q2_gnn/results/graphs/` to inspect ablations (hidden dim, layers, dropout, learning rate).
+Each graph shows how the quality/efficiency metrics respond to individual hyperparameters, averaged over seeds.

 ---

 ## Q3 – Comparison